Sydney McLaughlin-Levrone

 As a 15-year-old, McLaughlin won the 400 m hurdles event at the 2015 World Youth Championships.
 In 2016, she was the youngest athlete since Denean Howard in 1980 to qualify for the U.S. Olympic track team, having placed third at the U.S. Olympic Trials, with the current world under-18 best of 54.15 seconds, then subsequently setting the world U20 record.
 She holds the current world U20 record of 53.60 seconds, having achieved a junior personal best of 52.75s (not ratified), with both marks set in 2018.
 Aside from McLaughlin-Levrone, only three other women have ever broken the 52 second barrier, and only one other has broken 51.
 She holds six of the ten all-time fastest 400 m hurdles times.
 She was the 2019 Diamond League champion.

 In 2022, McLaughlin-Levrone was voted World Athletics Female Athlete of the Year.
+She became the fifth female athlete to receive this honor more than once when she was chosen again in 2025.

 Early life and background

 McLaughlin-Levrone was born in New Brunswick, New Jersey, on August 7, 1999.
 She grew up in Dunellen, New Jersey.

 Her parents are Willie McLaughlin and Mary Neumeister McLaughlin.
 Her father Willie was part of a long line of track & field stars from East Orange High School, in East Orange, New Jersey.
 He is a member of the Manhattan College Athletic Hall of Fame as a three-time All-American.
 He was a semi-finalist in the 400 meters at the 1984 Olympic Trials with a time of 45.72 seconds.
 Her mother Mary was a 2:12 half-miler at Cardinal O'Hara High School in Tonawanda, New York, where she ran on the boys' team.
 Her parents met as students at Manhattan College; there was no women's track team when Mary arrived in 1979, so she became the manager of the men's track team.

 In addition to being successful academically, McLaughlin-Levrone took up running at an early age, following brother Taylor and their older sister Morgan.
 When she was 14, her father said, "All of our kids are fairly talented, but [Sydney's] a little special.
 We saw it coming.
 It was just a matter of time."
 She is a member of the class of 2017 at Union Catholic Regional High School in Scotch Plains, where she was the first two-time Gatorade Player of the Year in Track & Field.
 Her older sister, Morgan, ran for St. Peter's University.
 Her older brother, Taylor, ran for the University of Michigan, and won silver in the 400 meter hurdles at the 2016 IAAF World U20 Championships.
 Her younger brother, Ryan, took after his older siblings as a track stand-out at Union Catholic.
 He was the fifth member of the family to win a New Jersey county track title.